 first places I recommend to anyone heading to Berlin are Hackescher Markt and the Museum Island, both in Mitte.

-Berlin has an important heritage from the Prussian Empire, and many cultural monuments are located in Mitte: Brandenburg Gate, Reichstag (German Parliament), Bellevue Palace, just to name a few (because the list is very long).
+Berlin has an important heritage from the Prussian Empire, and many cultural monuments are located in Mitte: Brandenburg Gate, hidden backyards, Reichstag, Museum island, Bebelplatz with Humboldt University, just to name a few (since the list is very long).

 The Berlin concert hall (Konzerthaus) is located at the historic square called Gendarmenmarkt and is flanked in perfect symmetry by the French Cathedral (Französischer Dom) and the German Cathedral (Deutscher Dom).

 An important word, Kaufhaus means “department store”, that could include libraries, fashion shops, furniture, restaurants and so on.
 Only 5 minutes away from Konzerthaus, Galleries Lafayette Berlin is “Kaufhaus” in Friedrichstrasse, from Paris with love, and part of “Quartier 207”, a complex of shopping centers and offices interconnected though galleries.
 I personally like the “Gastronomie” floor with restaurants, macaroons, strong coffee and a French bookstore nearby.

 Dussmann das KulturKaufhaus “culture house” has a café, an English bookstore, more books, spontaneous concerts and “the largest classical music department in the world”, but also jazz and international music.
 If you are in doubt where to start for sightseeing or shopping, Friedrichstrasse and Unter den Linden boulevard are the answer.

 Let’s talk about coffee